-Assignment, due Friday 9 November
+Assignment, due Friday 15 November

-Write a set of lecture notes for one 50-minute lecture on a textbook section that your current course will be covering next week.
+Write a set of lecture notes for one 50-minute lecture on a textbook section that your current course will be covering sometime in the next three weeks.

-Write notes that you would take to give the lecture, but make sure they're detailed enough that you would make them available for students afterward.
+Write notes that you would take to give the lecture: in other words, include cues for yourself.